Sophisticated & Affordable Home Security Features

 4K and HD and Wire-Free…oh my!

 An HD security camera system uses the same type of gold standard that you are probably used to in your TV and DVD/Blu-Ray Player; HD security cameras capture super clear images that are much better than the hard-to-make-out images from older cameras.
 HD security cameras are sub-divided into three categories: analog, digital IP and wire-free — which, as its name implies, means that they are not attached to the home with wires and can be placed pretty much anywhere you like.
-Each type has a system that will store a large amount of HD footage.
+Verisure Smart Alarm has a system that will store a large amount of HD footage.

 What about color night vision?